tbjag/pfas_map_ml/README.md

 This streamlined process ensures that geographical data is correctly formatted and ready for machine learning workflows, facilitating the development of accurate predictive models.
 ## Set Up Environment

-- Install python 3.10.14. (we used pyenv to instantiate our virtual environment (insert link)
+- Install python 3.10.14. (we used pyenv to instantiate our virtual environment [pyenv](https://realpython.com/intro-to-pyenv/))
 - run `pip install -r requirements.txt` (there might be issues with the torch version and the specific GPU driver)

 ## Processing for csvs